 Black Box Revelations is a group from Belgium that plays garage rock and manages to make a great, big, exciting riot of a sound with just guitars, drums and vocals.
 The band enjoyed good reviews throughout their career and continues to tour, especially throughout Europe.

 The Dresden Dolls are a duo that became successful in the ’90s with a sound combining dark cabaret with the alternative rock that was quite popular at the time.
 The group managed to successfully combine influences as wide-ranging as Kurt Weil to Tori Amos, while making music that could be easily accepted and played by radio stations.
 Girl Anachronism was, in fact, a legitimate hit for the band.

 Since then, the band has continued to play and enjoy cult success, as the dark cabaret music scene has become larger and more well known since the Dresden Dolls first started playing.

 9. The Black Keys

-The Black Keys became one of the most succesful rock bands of the new century after having paid their dues for years as a garage rock/blues band.
-The group started playing as a two piece, guitar-vocals and drums, while covering blues songs or taking inspiration from that traiditon.
-In fact the band was known to cover Junior Kimbrough and Robert Johnson songs.
-The reputation of the band grew with each release and hit it’s peak with the popular 2011 release El Camino.
+The Black Keys became one of the most successful rock bands of the new century after having paid their dues for years as a garage rock/blues band.
+The group started playing as a two-piece, guitar-vocals and drums while covering blues songs or taking inspiration from that tradition.
+In fact, the band was known to cover Junior Kimbrough and Robert Johnson songs.
+The reputation of the band grew with each release and hit its peak with the popular 2011 release El Camino.
 By then the group was using a full group on most live appearances and even band recordings.
 Still, the group is known to continue to play live in the rock duo format at least for their hit I got mine.

 10. Ghost Mice